Controlling the canvas

 The Tldraw component provides the context, so you can add children to

 the component and access the app through the useEditor hook.
-This is cool.
+Once the timeline

 */